DegreeCalc

 1. 1Start at a community college.
 At $4,800/year, completing your first two years at a MD community college before transferring can save $11,200 compared to starting at a public university.

 2. 2Apply for state financial aid early.
 Maryland state aid programs have limited funding.
-File your FAFSA as soon as it opens on October 1 to maximize your eligibility.
+File the FAFSA as soon as it is available for the award year and confirm state, institutional, and scholarship priority deadlines.

 3. 3Earn credits in high school.
 AP, IB, and dual enrollment programs let you earn college credit before enrolling, potentially saving a full semester or more of tuition.

 4. 4Graduate on time.
 Each extra year costs $23,800 at a public school.
-Only 64% of students at MD public universities graduate in 4 years—plan your course schedule carefully.
+A 64% public-university completion benchmark means course sequencing, advising, transfer-credit checks, and major selection matter.

 5. 5Consider living off-campus.
 Room and board averages $13,400/year.
 Off-campus housing or living at home can significantly reduce this expense depending on local rental markets.